run-llama/LlamaIndexTS/README.md

   // Query the index
   const queryEngine = index.asQueryEngine();
   const response = await queryEngine.query(
-    "What did the author do in college?"
+    "What did the author do in college?",
   );

   // Output response